georgeweigt/eigenmath/README.md

 This app provides a unified environment for symbolic manipulation, numerical computation, and visualization of mathematical objects.
-This app supports a wide range of mathematical operations, including symbolic algebra, multivariable calculus, and matrix operations.
+This app supports a wide range of mathematical operations, including symbolic algebra, multivariable calculus, and matrix arithmetic.

 ```
 % make